Axel von dem Bussche: After the war

-1991 Attempt to recover expropriated property
+1991 attempt to recover expropriated property

 In 1991 he was one of many unsuccessful plaintiffs who sued the federal government for return of the properties that had been expropriated in 1946 by the Soviet occupation forces.
-Von dem Bussche argued that the expropriation (de jure by the Soviet occupying powers, de facto by German communists) was unjust and, in his case, not even justified by Soviet standards, because according to Soviet provisions only “fascists” should be affected by expropriations.
+Von dem Bussche argued that the expropriation (de jure by the Soviet occupying powers, de facto by German communists) was unjust and, in his case, not even justified by Soviet standards, because according to Soviet provisions only "fascists" should be affected by expropriations.
 He argued that the government of the Federal Republic, which after 1990 became the owner of his former property in Thale, should make up for the injustice by returning the property to him as the rightful owner.
-The Federal Constitutional Court argued that the expropriation and expulsion occurred before the Federal Republic of Germany was founded in 1949.
+The Federal Constitutional Court ruled that the expropriation and expulsion occurred before the Federal Republic of Germany was founded in 1949.
 Accordingly, the Federal Government was not to be held responsible for the consequences of the war that occurred before it was founded.
 Von dem Bussche found the court's reasoning scandalous, stating, "wrong cannot become right."
 As a result of this legal matter, von dem Bussche had at times fallen out with his former resistance regiment colleague and Federal President, Richard von Weizsäcker, with whom he had been a close friends for decades.
-After von dem Bussche's death on January 26, 1993 in Bad Godesberg (burial in the family crypt of the Dietzsch-Doertenbach family in Lehrensteinsfeld), his eldest daughter Nicola Dietzsch-Doertenbach bought back larger parts of the former family property from the Federal Republic of Germany.
+After von dem Bussche's death on 26 January 1993 in Bad Godesberg, and burial in the family crypt of the Dietzsch-Doertenbach family in Lehrensteinsfeld, his eldest daughter Nicola Dietzsch-Doertenbach bought back larger parts of the former family property from the Federal Republic of Germany.